stevenshave/PuLSE/README.md

 ---

 - An HTML5 compatible web browser to view generated reports.
 (Tested with Google Chrome 57.0.2987.133 64-bit and Mozilla Firefox 52.0.2 64-bit).
-- To decompress the sample sequencing data, a means to decompress the xz data is required.
-On Linux this can be achieved with unxz and on windows 7-Zip.
+- To decompress the sample sequencing data, a means to decompress the gz data is required.
+On Linux this can be achieved with gunzip and on windows 7-Zip or similar.
+However, on linux, PuLSE is able to read gz compressed fastq files, making prior decompression unnecessary.
+- On linux, the common gzlib is used to read compressed input.
+- The linux version of PuLSE makes use of the ZLib wrapper zstr also included in this source distribution (see src/zstr).  zstr is licensed under the MIT license and Copyright (c) 2015 Matei David, Ontario Institute for Cancer Research [https://github.com/mateidavid/zstr](https://github.com/mateidavid/zstr).

 #### To compile from source